krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ## Profiled application
 {: #profiled-application }

-For the purpose of that post I've created a Spring Boot application, so you can run the following examples on your own.
+I’ve created a Spring Boot application for this post so that you can run the following examples on your own.
 It's available on
 [my GitHub](https://github.com/krzysztofslusarski/async-profiler-demos){:target="_blank"}.
-To build the application do the following:
+To build the application, do the following:

 ```shell
 git clone https://github.com/krzysztofslusarski/async-profiler-demos